ebeaufay/UltraGlobe/guide/README.md

 });
 ```

-We'll then use this layer to compute a texture giving elevation around the world. this will be used in post to affect water flow (less flow near the coast)
+We'll then use this layer to compute a texture giving elevation around the world. this will be used in post to affect water flow (less flow near the coast).
+This step is optional.

 ```javascript
 perlinElevation.getElevation({ min: { x: -Math.PI, y: -Math.PI * 0.5 }, max: { x: Math.PI, y: Math.PI * 0.5 } }, 2048, 1024, 7).then(elevationArray => {